arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 ### Retrieve key configuration

-Clients MUST retrieve the OHTTP [key configuration](https://www.ietf.org/rfc/rfc9458.html#section-3.1) from the relay using RFC 9540 at the `/.well-known/ohttp-gateway` endpoint.
+Clients MUST retrieve the OHTTP [key configuration](https://www.ietf.org/rfc/rfc9458.html#section-3.1) from the relay using RFC 9540 at the `/.well-known/ohttp-gateway` endpoint via a GET request.
 Clients MUST ensure the key fetching request is secure and authenticated.
 If the relay advertises the configuration in its NIP-11 document, clients MAY use that as an alternative bootstrap source but doing so may reveal the clients network identity.

 The key configuration defines the HPKE parameters required to establish secure and authenticated communication with the target relay.
 When fetching the configuration, clients SHOULD route the request through an OHTTP relay to avoid exposing their network identity.